Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Keeping all of this up-to-date is easy, but we'll make it harder by adding a zoom feature.
 It won't work until we implement the filtering, but hey, we'll already have it by then! :D

-{crop-start: 65, crop-end: 93, format: javascript}
+{crop-start: 65, crop-end: 93, format: javascript, line-numbers: false}
 ![CountyMap updateD3](code_samples/es6v2/components/CountyMap/CountyMap.js)

 There's a lot going on here.